dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Each mailbox can be referenced by devices from a unique mailbox identifier in a URL.
 The URL pointing to encrypted Provisioning Information is to be passed between devices directly over various channels (e.g. SMS, email, messaging applications).
-The exchange of the URL is outside of the scope of this document.
+The Security Considerations section provides recommendations on passing the URL and the Secret securely.

 This document describes a Hypertext (HTTP) Application Programming Interface (API) that allows Sender and Receiver devices to interact with a Relay server in order to perform secure credential transfer.